Federal judge reverses himself, allows DOJ to publish report on changes to policing

 President Trump has made restoring law and order to Democratic-run cities, a key platform of his reelection campaign.

+Sherrilyn Ifill, NAACP LDF president and director-counsel, said she was satisfied with court’s final decision, adding the panel’s lack of diversity has left the report “tainted” and “absolutely discredited.”

+“The cynical deployment of this illegal commission is particularly egregious at a time when, across the country, Americans are demanding accountability for police violence against unarmed African Americans and confronting the reality of police violence against peaceful protesters,” she said in a statement.

-Fair and Just Prosecution, a national network of prosecutors advocating for criminal justice reform, hailed the ruling.
+Fair and Just Prosecution, a national network of prosecutors advocating for criminal justice reform, said adding the disclaimer was the right move.

 “The Court appropriately highlighted the egregiousness of the Commission’s bias and its wholly unrepresentative membership, noting that the violations of FACA were stark,” the group said in a statement.
 “While the Court allowed the report to be published, requiring that any publication include a strong disclaimer will be a clear message to all of the lack of legitimacy reflected by a process that blatantly ignored federal law.”